 Umbrella company employee vs. permanent employee

-Before we start, you should note that working via an umbrella company is different to being permanently employed due to three key things:
+Before we start, you should note that working via an umbrella company is different from being permanently employed due to three key things:

 1. You pay the umbrella company’s margin (the cost of running the umbrella).